Irving Allen: Matt Helm

 Allen's Helm series had one major effect on Broccoli's Bond movies (produced at the time in partnership with Harry Saltzman).
 To get Dean Martin on board as Matt Helm, Allen had to make the actor a partner in the enterprise.
 Dean Martin ended up making more money on The Silencers (1966) than Sean Connery made on Thunderball (1965).
 This did not go unnoticed by Connery.

+Other Allen films included The Desperados (1969).

 Allen was buried at the Forest Lawn Memorial Park in Hollywood, California.